WangJiajia-0901/PHBS_BlockChain_2018/README.md

 |Hannan-Quinn| 16.440|

-The the coefficients are signicant except the omega of bitcoin and omega of ether which means that there truly exists the bi-directional spillover effects in Bitcoin and Ether.
+The the coefficients are signicant except the omega of bitcoin and omega of ether which means that there truly exists the dynamic correlations in Bitcoin and Ether.

 ![2](https://github.com/WangJiajia-0901/PHBS_BlockChain_2018/blob/master/Image/be.png) <br>